 - Restart your PC to completely remove the driver package.

 - On the next start Windows automatically install the basic driver for the network adapter,

-- Or you can open device manager -> click action and select scan for hardware change to install the driver.
+- Or you can open the device manager -> click action and select scan for hardware change to install the driver.